 Too often the use of a journal has been dismissed as feminine, “something you do when you need counseling,” or too time consuming.
 But with a bit of reflection (which is all journaling is) we might come to a different conclusion.

-If you are interested in starting the exercise of journaling let me offer the following suggestions.
-Journal during the time when you do your daily Bible study.
+If you are interested in starting the exercise of journaling, let me offer the following suggestions.
+Journal after you do your daily prayers for Bible study.
 Do not feel compelled to write something every day.
 Do not write for an audience; write for your benefit and as it comes naturally for you.
+If you feel that a physical Bible study is too much for you, you could also opt to search online various Church Resources that are often used by people to foster the knowledge and love of God in their busy lives!

 When you begin with your journal consider the following subjects and review them annually in your journal.